Mass hosting

 Notes on mass hosting, servers in excess of 500+ sites.

 # Enabling data center mode

-Data center mode opens up a few additional features in ApisCP intended for mass hosting including per-file InnoDB tables, remote database access, mail server hostname in identification, and centralized postscreen usage.
+Data center mode opens up a few additional features in ApisCP intended for mass hosting including per-file InnoDB tables, remote database access, Postfix SMTP banner identification, and centralized postscreen usage.

 # Enable data center mode cpcmd scope:set cp.bootstrapper data_center_mode true upcp -b

 Each site may run its own crond process when crontab,permit=1 via Dev > Task Scheduler.
 Each crond service attaches an inotify watcher to each spool file in /var/spool/cron to detect changes and reload crond accordingly.